-For some kids, the brain and the hands don't work as well.
+For some kids, the brain and the hands don’t work as well.
 When this occurs, these children may struggle to perform in school and interact with others simply because they are not comfortable with certain activities or interactions.
 These symptoms could result from a developmental delay or a struggle that requires additional support.
 Occupational therapy exists to supplement problems and provide a chance to strengthen these areas.
-There are numerous benefits to seeing a therapist and incorporating lessons at home.
+There are numerous benefits to seeing pediatric occupational therapy and incorporating lessons at home.

 How Does Occupational Therapy Help Your Child?

 Some kids suffer from sensory issues stemming from pulls in the muscles or nerve damage at birth.
 For instance, little ones with Erb’s Palsy struggle to feel textures and stimuli because of birth defects.
 Early intervention with sensory processing activities may assist in restoring these sensations.
 The occupational therapist assesses the concerns and creates a plan to trigger the appropriate responses over time.

 Emotional development may be hindered when the body’s senses are not intact.
 Kids react with frustration or anger when experiencing discomfort.
 Specialists understand how to teach appropriate responses to these challenges, including learning how not to hit or act out.